feiyoung/MMGFM/README.md

-Check out our [Biometric paper](https://doi.org/10.1093/biomtc/ujaf107)  [Package Website](https://feiyoung.github.io/MMGFM/index.html) for a more complete description of the methods and analyses.
+Check out our [Biometric paper](https://doi.org/10.1093/biomtc/ujaf107) and [Package Website](https://feiyoung.github.io/MMGFM/index.html) for a more complete description of the methods and analyses.

 For more details, see: